2. Find Your Why

 17. Change Your Routine

 - If you try to wake up earlier, find something to do in the morning.
 Otherwise, you’ll get bored.

-- If you try to lose weight, realise that you’ll be eating smaller portions, so cook less to not have leftovers – that you’ll eat eventually.
+- If you try to lose weight, realise you’ll be eating smaller portions, so cook less to not have leftovers – that you’ll eat eventually.

 - If you decided to start running, get the right equipment – starting with good running shoes.

 - When you’re afraid of failure, it’s in your mind.

 - When you believe you need to be perfect, it’s in your mind.